PrismarineJS/mineflayer/doc/api.md

    `null` for this argument.
  * `callback` - (optional) Called when the crafting is complete and your inventory is updated.

-#### bot.recipesFor(itemType, metadata, minResultCount, craftingTable)

-Returns a list of `Recipe` instances that you could use to craft `itemType` with `metadata`.

- * `itemType` - numerical item id of the thing you want to craft
- * `metadata` - the numerical metadata value of the item you want to craft `null` matches any metadata.
- * `minResultCount` - based on your current inventory, any recipe from the returned list will be able to produce this many items. `null` is an alias for `1`.
- * `craftingTable` - a `Block` instance.
-If `null`, only recipes that can be performed in your inventory window will be included in the list.

 #### bot.openChest(chestBlock)